curateteaching/digitalpedagogy/README.md

 Please refrain from public posts about the keyword project until the MLA has returned countersigned contracts to the General Editors.

 ### Q: If I decide to make a public call for suggestions, what should my request include?
-A: The curator should indicate that she/he will be able to include only 10 responses and that she/he is serving as curator of this particular keyword and not of the whole collection Please use our project hashtag (#curateteaching) when making a public call
+A: The curator should indicate that she/he will be able to include only 10 responses and that she/he is serving as curator of this particular keyword and not of the whole collection Please use our project hashtag (#curateteaching) when making a public call.

-### Q: Are curators required to post a public call for submissions?
-A: No.

 ### Q: Whose work should be included in a keyword?
 A: The keyword should speak to a range of assignments/institutions, with a privileging of undergrads but some inclusion of graduate education.
 We would like the collection to go beyond the usual suspects/circles, to be inclusive, to speak to a range of levels of instruction, to avoid the appearance of impropriety, etc.